 Hire a Real Estate Professional

 If you’ve found a house that is just what you’ve been looking for, you may be wondering why you’d need to hire a real estate professional?

 Ponder this question for a moment: how much do you know about complying with the disclosure rules of your state?
 You might not have browsed the latest update on your state laws and provisions.
 (Spoiler alert!
 It’s a real snooze fest.)
 In that case, it makes sense to have someone representing you who has working knowledge of that type of information and more.

 From a purchase contract to transaction negotiations, a buyer’s agent will know what you need and when you need it.
 You’ll want to find a real estate professional that is the best fit for your needs.

 With the guidance of your buyer’s agent, you’ll be able to pick an appropriate amount for your offer.
 If you have your financing lined up with a statement of mortgage pre-approval, you’ll have a solid bargaining position for your chosen price.

-For further negotiation, this helpful home buying book covers the important points that your buyer’s agent will go to bat for.
+For further negotiation, the home buying ebook referenced above covers the important points that your buyer’s agent will go to bat for.
 Through it all, your goal is to understand what is triggering the buyer to sell.
 In Making an Offer on Your Dream Home, we’re reminded, "As you negotiate, you’ll want to try to appeal to the motivation of the seller."

 You might question: